 We have furnished the Bothies with ethically sourced fixtures and fittings where possible, recycling or repurposing used items to be as kind to the planet as we can.

-All our cleaning products and soaps are environmentally-friendly too.
+All our cleaning products and showerare environmentally-friendly too.
 We leave a supply for guests to use during their stay.

 We love hot tubs, but not the vast amounts of water and chemicals that go along with them.
-So instead we have a Swedish-style outdoor bath with a wee woodburner (wood provided) which heats the water in just 45 minutes.
+So instead we have a Swedish-style outdoor bath which we have concerted to run on our renewable electricity.
+It takes around 1 hour 10 mins to fill with hot water.
 There's no 'tap end', so it's big enough for two to relax and gaze up at the trees and stars.

 We are proud that the only concrete at Back Track Bothies is an old shed base which we inherited when we originally bought the site, plus a little at the bottom of our big fencing posts and drainage culverts.